 LandlordBC, an association for the rental housing industry in B.C., launched a new registry earlier this year, allowing BC tenants to screen potential landlords.
 With rental markets in cities like Kelowna, Vancouver and Victoria remaining hot, the new landlord registry helps educate landlords and provides added credibility that appeals to quality tenants.

 Landlords can be added to the provincial registry by completing a 2-hour, online course that helps educate property owners about their rights and responsibilities under the Residential Tenancy Act.
-After completing the course, landlords complete a test and once they achieve 80% or higher they receive an I Rent It Right™ certificate and are added to the online registry.
-LandlordBC hopes that the new eLearning program, certification and registry helps landlords treat their rental properties like a business.
+After completing the course, landlords complete a test and once they achieve 80% or higher they receive an I Rent It Right™ certificate and are added to the online landlord registry.

 For renters, the Tenant Resource & Advisory Centre offers a free online course called Renting it Right, which is endorsed by LandlordBC.